masegraye/mcp_ex/README.md

 * Tool invocation support
 * Prompt template handling
 * Shell environment integration
-* Support for advertising sampling and routes capabilities (note: handlers for these capabilities are not yet implemented)
+* Support for advertising sampling and roots capabilities (note: handlers for these capabilities are not yet implemented)

 ## Usage